Fulvia: Perusine War (41 BC to 40 BC) and Fulvia's death

+Background

 In 42 BC, Antony and Octavian left Rome to pursue Julius Caesar's assassins, Marcus Junius Brutus and Gaius Cassius Longinus.
 Fulvia was left behind as the most powerful woman in Rome, seeing as though she had already manifested her political aptitudes throughout the decades.
 According to Cassius Dio, Fulvia controlled the politics of Rome.
 Dio wrote that "the following year Publius Servilius and Lucius Antonius nominally became consuls, but in reality it was Antonius and Fulvia.
 She, the mother-in‑law of Octavian and wife of Antony, had no respect for Lepidus because of his slothfulness, and managed affairs herself, so that neither the senate nor the people transacted any business contrary to her pleasure."

-Shortly afterwards, the triumvirs distributed the provinces among them.
+Shortly afterwards, the triumvirs distributed the provinces among themselves.
 Lepidus took the west and Antony went to Egypt, where he met Cleopatra VII.
 Octavian returned to Rome in 41 BC to dispense land to Caesar's veterans, divorced Fulvia's daughter and accused Fulvia of aiming at supreme power.
-Fearing that Octavian was gaining the veterans' loyalty at the expense of Antony, Fulvia traveled constantly with her children to the new settlements in order to remind the veterans of their debt to Antony.
+Fearing that Octavian was gaining the veterans' loyalty at Antony's expense, Fulvia traveled constantly with her children to the new settlements in order to remind the veterans of their debt to Antony.
 Fulvia also tried to delay the land settlements until Antony returned to Rome, so that the two triumvirs could share the credit.
 With Octavian in Italy and Antony abroad, Fulvia allied with her brother-in-law Lucius Antonius and publicly endorsed Mark Antony in opposition to Octavian.

 These actions caused political and social unrest.
-In 41 BC, tensions between Octavian and Fulvia escalated to war in Italy.
+In 41 BC, tensions between Octavian and Fulvia escalated to war in Italy: the Perusine War of 41-40 BC.
 According to Appian, Fulvia was a central cause of the war, due to her jealousy of Antony and Cleopatra's affair in Egypt; she may have escalated the tensions between Octavian and Lucius in order to draw back Antony's attention to Italy.
 However, Appian also wrote that the other main causes were the selfish ambitions of the commanders and their inability to control their own soldiers.